augy-studios/ChatCounter/README.md

 # Chat Counter Discord Bot
-Chat Counter is a Python rewrite of [WordCount](https://github.com/billsboard/WordCount) written in Java by [billsboard](https://github.com/billsboard), but with my own twist to it.
+Chat Counter is a Python rewrite of [WordCount](https://github.com/billsboard/WordCount) written in Java by [billsboard](https://github.com/billsboard), but with a twist to it.

 ---